1

 Northtown should be leading on sustainability, not waiting for someone else to figure it out first.
 My initial focus is bringing curbside composting to the district — a practical, achievable service that reduces what goes to landfills and gives residents a way to participate in something better.

 The MUD already manages essential infrastructure and has relationships with service providers.
-Adding composting is the kind of forward-thinking initiative that a board with fresh eyes and genuine community focus can drive.
-And it's just a start — I want to build a culture on the board that actively looks for these opportunities rather than defaulting to the status quo.
+Adding composting is the kind of forward-thinking initiative that a community-focused board can drive.
+And that's just a start.
+I want to bring a culture of continuous improvement to the board, always looking for ways to better serve residents.

 Fiscal Responsibility

-The MUD controls what residents pay each month — water, sewer, and the basic service fee that covers trash pickup.
-Those rates are set by the board, and keeping them fair requires active, informed stewardship.
+The MUD controls what residents pay, both the monthly utility rates for water, sewer, and trash, and the district tax rate that appears on your property tax bill.
+Both are set by the board, and keeping them fair requires active, informed stewardship.
 That means scrutinizing every budget, understanding every contract, and asking hard questions about long-term financial planning.

-It means being the kind of board member who reads the fine print and shows up to every meeting prepared — not just showing up to vote yes.
-Our rates are something to be proud of, and protecting them while still investing in the community is one of the most important responsibilities the board has.
+It means being the kind of board member who reads the fine print and shows up to every meeting prepared and engaged.
+Our rates and taxes are something to be proud of, and ensuring every dollar the district spends delivers real value to residents is one of the most important responsibilities the board has.

 Transparency & Access